Non-banking finance companies (NBFCs) typically extend personal loans as revolving lines of credit via online apps.

 You can use revolving credit accounts to help you establish a credit history, improve your credit score, and secure a better financial future.

-This allows consumers and businesses to borrow continuously from an ongoing line of credit.
-Once the users repay the borrowed amount, the funds are made available to be borrowed again without having to apply for a new line of credit.
+A revolving line of credit is a type of lending that allows consumers and businesses to borrow continuously from an ongoing line of credit.
+Once the user repays the borrowed amount, the funds can be borrowed again.

 A revolving line of credit may be secured or unsecured, whereas, a credit card is almost always unsecured.